iberlinson/SX-AO/README.md

  * Search for a given user via Orbital (Account (Monitoring and Logged_In)
  * Notify in Cisco Webex about result

-### 3. 🧽 Cisco Secure EP - Remove unseen Endpoints
+### 3. 🧽 Cisco Secure EP - Remove Inactive Endpoints
  * Cisco Seucre Endpoint
  * Identify and Remove from computers list endpoints with a last seen over a given number of days (default : 45 days)
  * Include 2 Tiers approval and Notification in Cisco Webex